MHE under parametric uncertainty -- Robust state estimation without informative data: Setup and Preliminaries

 We denote a (not necessarily unique) minimizer of~\eqref{eq:MHE_state_and_parameter} as $\hat{x}_{t-M_t|t}^*$, $\hat{w}_{\cdot|t}^*$, and $\hat{\theta}_{t}^*$, with the corresponding state and output sequences denoted as $\hat{x}_{\cdot|t}^*$ and $\hat{y}_{\cdot|t}^*$, respectively.
 The resulting state and parameter estimates at time step $t$ are denoted as $\hat{x}_t = \hat{x}_{t|t}^*$ and $\hat{\theta}_t = \hat{\theta}_{t}^*$, respectively.
 The MHE scheme~\eqref{eq:MHE_state_and_parameter} is applied in receding horizon fashion.
 Thereby, the current state and parameter estimates are obtained at each time step~$t$ by solving the (finite-horizon) MHE problem~\eqref{eq:MHE_state_and_parameter} based on the $M_t$ most recent inputs, noise and output estimates, and the prior weightings based on the state and parameter estimates at time step $t-M_t$.

 Stability of such an MHE scheme can be established using tools from~\cite{Schiller2023} if the augmented state $ ^\top$ is detectable, the horizon length $M$ is chosen sufficiently large, and if $\eta \in [0,1)$.
-In~\cite{Schiller2022a} it was shown that the underlying detectability conditions for the augmented state holds under a PE condition.
+Notably, as shown in~\cite{Sui2011,schiller2023nonlinear}, detectability of the augmented state involves satisfaction of a PE condition, compare Remark~\ref{rem:PE} below for a formal definition of PE.
+In contrast, the detectability condition considered in this paper (Assumption 1) does not depend on a PE condition, and thus holds uniformly for \emph{any} sequence of inputs.